BCDA-APS/apstools/docs/source/examples/index.rst

 .. _examples:

-Guides
+Examples
 ========

+Examples show the steps that demonstrate how something was done, often with minimal explanation.

-In addition to the guides presented below, there are many Jupyter notebooks online to provide additional
+In addition to the examples presented below, there are many Jupyter notebooks online to provide additional
 `Bluesky training <https://github.com/BCDA-APS/bluesky_training#notebooks>`__
 for the APS.
 Further, NSLS-II provides online notebooks which can be